MichaelY310/Calculator32/README.md

 # Calculator32
 This project is tempoparity a calculator, and final goal is to making a lightweight script coding language.

-In checkpoint 2, we add the support of variables so that variables could be assigned a value and being calculated, and we also supported infix expressions so that we could read direct infix expressions rather than S expressions.
+In checkpoint 2, we added the support of variables so that variables could be assigned a value and being calculated, and we also supported infix expressions so that we could read direct infix expressions rather than S expressions.

 there are three main functions help with different functions.